TauferLab/Mimir/README.md

 [MapReduce-MPI](http://mapreduce.sandia.gov/) drives the design of this new library.
 The work is summarized in IPDPS 2017 paper:

+The code is still under development.
+If you find any problems, please contact us at taogao@udel.edu.

+# Publications
-T. Gao, Y. Guo, B. Zhang, P. Cicotti, Y. Lu, P. Balaji, and M. Taufer.
+Tao Gao, Yanfei Guo, Boyu Zhang, Pietro Cicotti, Yutong Lu, Pavan Balaji, and Michela Taufer.
 Mimir: Memory-Efficient and Scalable MapReduce for Large Supercomputing Systems.
 The 31st IEEE International Parallel and Distributed Processing Symposium (IPDPS) 2017.

-The code is still under development.
-If you find any problems, please contact us at taogao@udel.edu.
+Tao Gao, Yanfei Guo, Yanjie Wei, Bingqiang Wang, Yutong Lu, Pietro Cicotti, Pavan Balaji, and Michela Taufer.
+Bloomfish: A Highly Scalable Distributed K-mer Counting Framework.
+IEEE International Conference on Parallel and Distributed Systems (ICPADS) 2017.

 # Requirement
 * A C++ compiler: supports C++ 11